 Saturday, August 17, 2019

-7:30pm Madison Violet concert featuring indie folk songwriters/musicians Brenley MacEachern and Lisa MacIsaac from Canada.
+Madison Violet concert featuring Juno-nominated songwriters/musicians Brenley MacEachern and Lisa MacIsaac from Canada.

 Daytime program and evening program are purchased separately.

 The Fine Arts Association, 38660 Mentor Ave., Willoughby OH 44094.
 NOTE that we have moved this year from Kirtland!

-Performances are indoors in air-conditioned comfort.
+Performances and most workshops are indoors in air-conditioned comfort.
 Contra Dance added this year!
-Jamming is wherever you find it, indoors and out! – plus you can look forward to scheduled jams in old-time, old-time slow, Western Swing, old-time banjo, bluegrass slow, and youth age 13 & up, led by some of the day’s performers and local professional musicians.
+Jamming is wherever you find it, indoors and out – plus you can look forward to scheduled jams in old-time, old-time slow, Western Swing, old-time banjo, bluegrass slow, and youth age 13 & up, led by some of the day’s performers and local professional musicians.
 Additionally, a tent for Irish music & dulcimer will be available – no schedule, no leaders, just show up and play.